Southwest employee hospitalized after being assaulted by female passenger – KION546

 By Kay Jones and Amanda Jackson, CNN

-A Southwest Airlines employee was taken to a Dallas hospital on Saturday after being assaulted by a passenger at Love Field Airport, according to the airline.
+A Southwest Airlines employee was taken to a Dallas hospital Saturday after being assaulted by a passenger at Love Field Airport, according to the airline and the Dallas Police Department.

+The female passenger “verbally and physically” assaulted the female operations agent shortly after being asked to get off the flight she had just boarded from Dallas to La Guardia Airport in New York City, Southwest told CNN in an email.

+Dallas Police said in a statement that shortly after boarding, 32-year-old Arielle Jean Jackson had a verbal altercation with an operations agent in the back of the plane, then was asked to exit the aircraft.

 “Southwest Airlines maintains a zero-tolerance policy regarding any type of harassment or assault and fully support our employee as we cooperate with local authorities regarding this unacceptable incident,” the email said.

-Southwest said the passenger was taken into custody by local law enforcement.
-CNN has reached out to the Dallas Police Department for more information but has not heard back.

-The incident is one among many verbal and physical attacks on flight staff that have been reported during the Covid-19 pandemic.
+The incident is one among many verbal and physical attacks on flight staff reported during the Covid-19 pandemic.
 Flight crews have reported 5,114 unruly passenger incidents since the start of 2021, according to the Federal Aviation Administration.
 FAA data shows more than 70% of incidents were over masks.

 The incidents have ranged from shouting to spitting and physical altercations with airline staff.